DOVATO has a

 The frequency of adverse reactions observed in clinical studies and post-marketing experiences is listed below.[1]

-*Particularly in patients with a pre-existing history of depression or psychiatric illness.[1]
+* Particularly in patients with a pre-existing history of depression or psychiatric illness.[1]

-Observed in combination with increased transaminases.[1]
+In combination with increased transaminases.[1]

 References:

-1. DOVATO (dolutegravir/lamivudine) Summary of Product Characteristics (SmPC).
+1. DOVATO (dolutegravir/lamivudine) Summary of Product Characteristics (SmPC)

 3. Cahn P et al. AIDS 2022; 36(1): 39–48.

-8. European AIDS Clinical Society (EACS) Guidelines.
-Version 12.0.
-October 2023.
+4. European AIDS Clinical Society (EACS) Guidelines.
+Version 13.0.
+October 2025.

 Adverse event reporting